ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {: #web-application}

 From beginning to end, building a web application covers a lot of different concepts and is a great way to introduce yourself to the features of {{site.data.keyword.cos_full}}.
+{:shortdesc: .shortdesc}

 This tutorial will show you how to build a simple image gallery on the {{site.data.keyword.cloud}} Platform, and how to bring together many different concepts and practices.
 Your application will use {{site.data.keyword.cos_full_notm}} as the back-end server for a Node.js application that allows a user to upload and view JPEG image files.